 Android Studio serves as the go-to integrated development environment (IDE) for crafting Android apps, acting as a steadfast ally in this endeavor.
 It offers an array of tools specifically geared toward developers, including:

-- A sophisticated code editor
+- A sophisticated code editor with intelligent code completion

 - Templates to jumpstart app creation